 And what do you do if you are a speaker?

 It’s an important conference and you are keen to do well.
-You have been arranged in a session with two other speakers presenting around a similar theme and you are, let’s admit it, anxious.
+You are in a session with two other speakers talking around a similar theme and you are, let’s admit it, anxious.
 You don’t know any of them.
 With a few weeks to go, an email appears, addressed to you and the other speakers in the session.
-“Hi, its Dr X, I’m going to be chairing your session at……… I would love to be able to give you a warm and personalised introduction, so please tell me a little about yourself and what your passion is, why you are talking about your topic”.
-You send something back as reply all, as do the others, and you read little amounts of your co- speakers introductions and suddenly you find the speakers and the chair having a brief to and fro about an unusual hobby.
+“Hi, it’s Dr X, I’m going to be chairing your session at……… I would love to be able to give you a warm and personalised introduction, so please tell me a little about yourself and what your passion is, why you are talking about your topic”.
+You send something back as Reply All, as do the others, and you read little amounts of your co-speakers introductions and suddenly you find the speakers and the chair having a brief to and fro about an unusual hobby.
 It’s all a little less threatening.

-When you arrive, you naturally start a quick chat with the co-speakers.
+When you arrive, you naturally start a quick chat with your co-speakers.
 The chair wishes you luck and says, “I’m looking forward to hearing you speak”.
 You co-ordinate the introduction and the timing cues.
-The reminders about keeping to time, well yes, of course you will because it makes sense and it’s respectful.
+The reminders about keeping to time, well yes, of course, you will because it makes sense and it’s respectful.
 The chair arrived early and can show you around the A-V system because the tech has disappeared for a moment.
 Your talk is loaded and runs smoothly.
-The chair enjoys a joke and a chat to a few of the strangers entering the room, and casually moves them towards the front.
+The chair enjoys a joke and a chat with a few of the strangers entering the room and casually moves them towards the front.
 They have been asked what they are hoping to get out of the presentations, and later a question around that theme is pulled from the audience.
 It starts on time, keeps to time and allows for questions.

-The chair has created an environment in which you were able to do your best, and the mini-theme to the session and conference has been bound together.
+The chair has created an environment in which you were able to do your best, and the mini-theme to the session and conference have been bound together.
 You felt comfortable.